Kochava/Apple-SwiftPackage-KochavaCore/README.md

 The KochavaCore swift package provides core support for all modules within the Kochava SDK for the Apple platform— including iOS, macCatalyst, macOS, tvOS, and watchOS.

-The Kochava SDK is a lightweight and easy to integrate SDK written in Objective-C, providing first-class integration with Kochava’s industry leading mobile attribution and analytics platform.
+The Kochava SDK is a lightweight and easy to integrate SDK written in Objective-C and Swift, providing first-class integration with Kochava’s industry leading mobile attribution and analytics platform.

-## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Platforms